What Does a Twitch Streamer Need from a Soundboard?

 The iPad version provides a 4-column pad grid with dynamically sized square pads in landscape.
 Haptic feedback on pad tap gives tactile confirmation of triggers.
 The iPad can sit next to the streaming setup as a dedicated soundboard surface while the Mac handles OBS and gameplay.

-Audio from the iPad version plays through the iPad's own speakers or connected headphones.
-Routing iPad audio into OBS requires additional hardware or software and is not a standard workflow.
-The Mac version with global hotkeys and BlackHole is the recommended setup for Twitch streaming.
+Audio from the iPad version plays through the iPad's own speakers or connected headphones. iPadOS does not allow third-party virtual audio drivers, so routing iPad audio into OBS on a Mac requires physical audio cables into an audio interface (not a standard workflow).
+The Mac version with global hotkeys and LitLink is the recommended setup for Twitch streaming.

 Marcel Iseli is an indie developer, DJ, and music producer with over 20 years behind the decks and in the studio.
 Rooted in hip hop culture, he collects drum machines, samplers, and vintage audio gear.
 LitPads grew out of that obsession: decades of triggering samples on hardware led him to build the software equivalent he always wanted.